COVID-19: travel health notice for all travellers

 There is no resident Canadian government office in the U.S. Virgin Islands.
 You can obtain consular assistance and further consular information from the Consulate General of Canada in Miami, United States.

 Miami - Consulate General of Canada

-For emergency assistance after hours, call the Consulate General of Canada in Miami and follow the instructions.
-You may also make a toll-free call to the Emergency Watch and Response Centre in Ottawa at 1-866-600-0184.
+For emergency consular assistance, call the Consulate General of Canada in Miami and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.